-A number just picked out of a hat says plastic surgeon Dr. Gutowksi
+“The number is just picked out of a hat,” said plastic surgeon Dr Gutowksi

-“The problem is that this guideline seems like it was picked out of a hat”, says Dr. Karol Gutowski, a clinical associate professor at the University of Illinois at Chicago and a board-certified plastic surgeon. “…There’s no data behind it.
+“The problem is that this guideline seems like it was picked out of a hat”, said Dr Karol Gutowski a clinical associate professor at the University of Illinois at Chicago and a board-certified plastic surgeon, “…there’s no data behind it.
 No science.”

-Dr. Gutowski together with his colleagues established a database to record the outcomes of liposuction procedures performed by board-certified plastic surgeons over the past fifteen years.
-The author’s aim was to evaluate the relationship between liposuction volume and any complication risk, including interactions with the patient’s BMI.
+So, Dr Gutowski and his colleagues established a database to record the outcomes of liposuction procedures performed by board-certified plastic surgeons over the previous fifteen years.
+The aim was to evaluate the correlation between liposuction volume and any complication risk, taking into account the patient’s BMI.

 The findings, published in the September issue of Plastic and Reconstructive Surgery, revealed that those with a higher BMI could have more fat safely removed by liposuction.

 During the study, the investigators tracked over 4,500 liposuction patients.
 Most of those patients were women.
 However, a rise in men undergoing the cosmetic surgery was seen.
 A large majority of the patients were treated as outpatients and were able to go home the same day following the procedure.

 Did Risk Of Complication Rise When More Fat Was Removed?

 The researchers did find a correlation between complication risk and increased fat removal.
 Patients who experienced complications had large liposuction volumes, on average 3.4 Litres and higher BMIs.

 Those who had more than 5 Litres of fat removed, increased their complication rate to 3.7 percent.